pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/invalid_escape_char/gen/Character_class_range_left_trailing_with_uflag/B.md

 `````
 throws: Tokenizer error!
-    Char class can not contain `\B` with u-flag or without webcompat
+    Regex: Char class can not contain `\B` with u-flag or without webcompat

 /[\B-]/u
 ^------- error